JeanSebastienBash/PackGPT/README.md

 ## Objective

-Facilitate the process of installing and managing artificial intelligence tools on a Debian server.
+Facilitate the process of installing artificial intelligence tools on a Debian server.

 ## Benefits